ZabeenaSherzoie/FHMC-/README.md

 Get introduced with the cinema and have a great experience with navigation and registration.
 # Design:
 ## Color Scheme:
-The colour palette was created with the thought to provide as much contrast as possible.The body background is black to make a good contrast with the ligth red headers and logo to remind the users of horror movies, besides a shade of grey is used to cover the introduction section's background for better readibility.
+The colour palette was created with the thought to provide as much contrast as possible.The body background is black to make a good contrast with the ligth red headers and logo to remind the users of horror movies, besides white color is used for the paragraph in the introduction section to provide better contrast and readibility
 ### Typography:
 Nosifer was selected for the main heading or logo on each of the pages, accompanied by Creepster for headers and Kdam Thmor Pro for main paragraph.
 Which the two first reminds us the texts in horror movies.The contrast between colors is checked in  [HERE](https://webaim.org/resources/contrastchecker/).
 ![Contrast checker result](/assets/images/readme-images/contrast-checker.png)